theimowski/FsBlog/source/blog/2015/12-21-property-based-testing-xslt.md

 At first the test may seem needless, because it concerns a simple mapping from one value to another.
 In practice however it turned out quite useful mainly for __regression__ purposes, whereas restructuring the code or introducing new features could break this property.

+I chose only 3 examples of properties to show here, but we've got a lot more of them in our code-base.
+Some of them are quite complex and require thorough knowledge of domain and the third-party software.

 ## Shrinker

 Another important concept of property-based testing is shrinking.